 aridity index

 How dry is dry?
 The humidity grades can also be converted to define total annual dryness as a percentage called the aridity index.
-This figure adds greatly to our visualization of a particular climate and the transition of climates from one region to the next.
+This figure adds greatly to our visualization of a particular climate and the transition of climates from one place or region to the next.
 100% is equal to a desert with extremely little or no (measurable) precipitation at all.
 Desert climates begin at 66.6%.
 How close is your climate to a desert climate–to 66.6%?

 aridity and the dry season